jskap/UiPathRPA-Libraries/README.md

 # UiPathRPA-Libraries
 Updating and using the updated Library.

-Using the sample library created in the Libraries Video Demo:

 1. Create two new components for the library which will:

    -- Download all invoices – and save the to a sample xlsx file called “All Invoices.xlsx”